Diversifying the learning experience

 After graduating, Dr. Jessani accepted a full-time faculty position at the University of Saskatchewan’s College of Dentistry, working there for two years in restorative and public health dentistry.

-As Coordinator of Community Dental Outreach at the School, he plans to build on the success of the Dental Outreach Community Service (DOCS) program by focusing on new patient populations across Southwestern Ontario.
+As Director of Dental Outreach and Communty Service at the School, he plans to build on the success of the Dental Outreach Community Service (DOCS) program by focusing on new patient populations across Southwestern Ontario.

 “The goal is to expand care among urban and rural populations, to expose students to a wider spectrum of disparities and patient care issues,” he said.
 “We want to diversify the learning experience, provide the most current and evidence-based clinical training to our students, as well as fulfill the School’s commitment to social accountability.”